 Compulsory buy-out

-These provisions allow one shareholder to buy out the other using a pre-determined formula for agreeing the price of the shares if a deadlock occurs.
+These provisions allow one shareholder to buy out the other using a pre-determined formula for agreeing on the price of the shares if a deadlock occurs.